bitcoin-unlimited/BUwiki/grouptokenization/groupbchspec.md

 OP_GROUP may appear anywhere within a script.

+OP_GROUP is a new opcode defined as the byte 0xee (REQ1.1.0).

 Execution of the OP_GROUP opcode MUST pop 2 objects from the main stack (REQ1.1.1).

 If there are fewer than 2 objects on the stack, execution MUST fail (REQ1.1.2).